aliyun/terraform-provider-alicloud/website/docs/r/oss_bucket.html.markdown

 * `enabled` - (Required, Type: bool) Specifies lifecycle rule status.
 * `expiration` - (Optional, Type: set) Specifies a period in the object's expire (documented below).
 * `transitions` - (Optional, Type: set, Available in 1.62.1+) Specifies the time when an object is converted to the IA or archive storage class during a valid life cycle. (documented below).
-* `abort_multipart_upload` - (Optional, Type: set, Available in 1.121.2+) Specifies the number of days after initiating a multipart upload when the multipart upload must be completed (documented below).
-* `noncurrent_version_expiration` - (Optional, Type: set, Available in 1.121.2+) Specifies when noncurrent object versions expire (documented below).
-* `noncurrent_version_transition` - (Optional, Type: set, Available in 1.121.2+) Specifies when noncurrent object versions transitions (documented below).

-`NOTE`: At least one of expiration, transitions, abort_multipart_upload, noncurrent_version_expiration and noncurrent_version_transition should be configured.
+`NOTE`: At least one of expiration and transitions should be configured.

 #### Block expiration